burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```cpp
 #define sqrt(x) (x<0 ? sqrt(x) : sqrt(-x))
 ```

+If C macro expands and generates text which by itself will be a macro definition commands, this last macro definition commands will not be treated as a preprocessor macro definition (but it can contain calling of already defined macros, so be careful).

 For the C and C++ preprocessor, any undefined identifiers (i.e., identifiers that do not correspond to the definition of macro) that appear in expressions after the conditional directives `#if` and `#elif` are replaced with the number `0`.